Dynamical scoto-seesaw mechanism with gauged $B-L$: Introduction

 \section{Introduction}

 Despite the great success of the Standard Model (SM)~\cite{ParticleDataGroup:2022pth}, new physics is required in order to account for the existence of neutrino masses~\cite{McDonald:2016ixn,Kajita:2016cak} as well as dark matter~\cite{Bertone:2004pz}.
 A popular paradigm for neutrino mass generation is the seesaw mechanism, while weakly interacting massive particle (WIMP) dark matter candidates constitute a paradigm for explaining cold dark matter.
-Even taking these paradigms for granted there are many ways to realize either.
+Even taking these paradigms for granted, there are many ways to realize either.
 A particularly interesting possibility is provided by the so-called scotogenic approach~\cite{Ma:2006km,Hirsch:2013ola} in which WIMP dark matter mediates neutrino mass generation.
-In the simplest schemes all neutrino masses arise at the one-loop level, with a common overall scale, modulated only by Yukawa couplings.
+In the simplest schemes, all neutrino masses arise at the one-loop level, with a common overall scale, modulated only by Yukawa couplings.

-Rather than invoking these paradigms separately, here we suggest a dynamical mechanism to realize naturally the scoto-seesaw scenario~\cite{Rojas:2018wym,Mandal:2021yph} that reconciles these two paradigms together~\footnote{There are also attempts to realize the scoto-seesaw picture by combining with family symmetries~\cite{Barreiros:2020gxu,Barreiros:2022aqu,Ganguly:2022qxj,Bonilla:2023pna}.}, opening the possibility of having a loop-suppressed solar-to-atmospheric scale ratio.
+Rather than invoking these paradigms separately, here we suggest a dynamical mechanism to realize naturally the scoto-seesaw scenario~\cite{Rojas:2018wym,Mandal:2021yph} that reconciles dark matter (DM) and neutrino mass generation together\footnote{There are also attempts to realize the scoto-seesaw picture by combining it with family symmetries~\cite{Barreiros:2020gxu,Barreiros:2022aqu,Ganguly:2022qxj,Bonilla:2023pna}.}, opening the possibility of having a loop-suppressed solar-to-atmospheric scale ratio.

 We first note that the $U(1)_{B-L}$ symmetry arises automatically in the SM and is closely related to neutrino masses.
 However, the presence of non-vanishing anomaly coefficients forbids us to promote $U(1)_{B-L}$ to a local gauge symmetry.
-Adding 3 lepton singlets $\nu_{iR}\sim -1$ cancels the anomaly coefficients, allowing for a local realisation.
-Then, Dirac neutrino mass entries are generated, so that a $\nu_{iR}$-mediated (type-I) seesaw mechanism can be triggered by allowing for Majorana mass terms, that break $B-L$ by 2 units.
-In such ``canonical'' construction the seesaw-mediating $\nu_{iR}$ carry identical charges, so that all neutrino masses become proportional to a single energy scale.
+Adding three lepton singlets $\nu_{iR}\sim -1$ cancels the anomaly coefficients, allowing for a local realisation.
+Dirac neutrino mass entries arise in such a way that a $\nu_{iR}$-mediated (type-I) seesaw mechanism can be triggered by allowing for Majorana mass terms, which break $B-L$ by two units.
+In such ``canonical'' construction the seesaw-mediating $\nu_{iR}$ carry identical charges so that all neutrino masses become proportional to a single energy scale.
 As a result, this fails to account for the observed hierarchy $\Delta m^2_{sol}/\Delta m^2_{atm}$~\cite{deSalas:2020pgw}.

 However, an alternative anomaly-free $U(1)_{B-L}$ can be obtained if instead we introduce three neutral fermions with $B-L$ charges $(f_{1R},f_{2R},N_{R})\sim(-4,-4,5)$~\cite{Montero:2007cd,Ma:2014qra}.